 - After a student, staff, or faculty member leaves ECE permanently, any accounts assigned to that person will be removed.

 Disk quotas for accounts on ECE maintained systems will reflect an even distribution of resources for the users of the system unless other arrangements are made by the owner of the system.
 The owner of the system has the final word in all matters concerning disk, memory and CPU usage.

 ECE maintains general use systems.
 On ECE’s public access systems, temporary files and directories more than two weeks old on these machines are deleted daily.
 Jobs are limited to one interactive or background process per login for the public Linux systems.
 Accounts running more than one job will lose login privileges for these machines for two weeks.
-For those which need to run job processes or simulations requiring large amounts of resources (CPU cycles, memory and/or large amounts of disk I/O), please email email@example.com to request access to the department’s PACE resources.
+For those who need to run job processes or simulations requiring large amounts of resources (CPU cycles, memory and/or large amounts of disk I/O), please email email@example.com to request access to the department’s PACE resources.

-The systems in the Windows/Linux laboratories on the first floor of KACB and the second floor of the Van Leer Building are primarily for academic teaching purposes.
+The systems in the laboratories on the first floor of KACB and the second floor of the Van Leer Building are primarily for academic teaching purposes.
 No permanent accounts are available on lab computers.
 The following guidelines are intended to make these resources available for other research purposes when this usage does not interfere with academic needs.

 - During scheduled lab hours, the workstations are available primarily for academic users and secondarily for research users.
 To maintain the effectiveness of these systems, no background jobs are permitted during these hours.

 - During scheduled lab hours, usage priority is given to users in the lab.
 Remote processes on machines will be restricted during periods of peak usage.
 Peak periods are from 12 noon to 6 pm Monday through Friday during the three academic terms.
 Instructional accounts and faculty members are exempted from remote usage restrictions.